-In 2013 and 2014, the Youth Commission recommended the development of an evaluation tool that measures the quality and effectiveness of TAY housing and its supportive services which includes direct feedback from TAY.
+includes direct feedback from TAY.
 The need for TAY housing is much bigger than what is available.
 Therefore, it is necessary to see that funds are invested wisely.
 The Mayor's Office of Housing decided in 2014 that it was vital to see how effective the TAY housing was at serving TAY and their diverse needs.
-They decided to conduct a TAY housing assessment in conjunction with the Corporation for Supportive Housing (CHS).
+They conducted a TAY housing assessment in conjunction with the Corporation for Supportive Housing (CHS).
 In late 2014, the Youth Commission met with The Corporation for Supportive Housing, Harder+Company, Human Services Agency, and the Mayor's Office of Housing to receive an update on the assessment.
-CHS is currently conducting an assessment of the effectiveness of the city's TAY housing through focus groups, surveys and direct outreach of TAY.
-They have been in consulted with TAY ED network, TAYSF and the San Francisco Youth Commission.
-The results of this assessment are due out at the end of summer 2015.
+CHS conducted its assessment through focus groups, surveys and direct outreach to TAY, and in consultation with TAY ED network, TAYSF and the San Francisco Youth Commission.

-It's evident that the severity of homelessness in San Francisco has increased; this is especially for true for our Transitionally Aged Youth.
-San Francisco's youth homeless population is at an all-time high, the equivalence in severity much like that of the great depression62.
-San Francisco Citizens were quick to voice their concerns to this ongoing epidemic, and in June of 2016 it was announced that homelessness was the number one concern of all citizens and housing affordability coming in a strong second in June of 201563.
-In response to this, numerous Supervisors including Supervisors Campos and Kim announced a possibility of declaring of a state of emergency on homelessness allowing the city to seek additional state and federal funds for homeless services.
-Additionally, Supervisor Campos introduced legislation to increase the number of Navigation Centers in the City of San Francisco.
+It's evident that the severity of homelessness in San Francisco has increased; this is especially true for our Transitionally Aged Youth.
+San Francisco's youth homeless population is at an alltime high, and is comparable to the severity of youth homelessness during the great depression.62 San Francisco Citizens were quick to voice their concerns about this ongoing epidemic, and in June of 2016, it was announced that homelessness was the number one concern of all citizens, and housing affordability a strong second in June of 2015.63 In response to this, numerous Supervisors, including Supervisors Campos and Kim, announced a possibility of declaring of a state of emergency on homelessness allowing the city to seek additional state and federal funds for homeless services.
+Supervisor Campos also introduced legislation to increase the number of Navigation Centers in the City of San Francisco.

-The Navigation Center has been successful in getting long-term, disconnected homeless adults into permanent housing.
-64 Unfortunately the criteria used does not explicitly include TAY, nor does the current Navigation Center have designated areas for TAY Youth, a population that would greatly benefit from the innovative model.
-San Francisco only has one TAY Designated Housing Facility, Larkin Inn, which only houses 45 individuals.
-Adding to this, the unemployment rate of TAY ages 20-24 is double that rate of homeless adults 65 and 72% of youth http://www.sfgate.com/bayarea/article/Most-see-SF-moving-in-wrong-direction-poll-finds-6892152.php
+The Navigation Center model has been successful in getting long-term, disconnected homeless adults into permanent housing.64 Unfortunately, the criteria used does not explicitly include TAY, nor does the current Navigation Center have designated areas for TAY, a population that would greatly benefit from the innovative model.
+San Francisco only has one TAY-designated housing facility, Lark Inn, which houses only 45 individuals.
+Adding to this, the unemployment rate of TAY ages 20-24 is double the rate of homeless adults65 and 72% of homeless youth said they wish to attend school.66 According to the 2015 TAY Housing Assessment: "Without housing, young people face significant challenges in achieving their education and employment goals.
+For many youth, having a stable place to live is also critical to reducing their involvement and exposure to street culture, including sex work using or selling drugs and violence."67